 - be good at dealing with climate change

 - and taste great!

-One carrot is not enough!
+One carrot variety is not enough

-- fresh for the retail food industry
+- fresh or stored for the grocery retail trade

-High market requirements
+High market demands

 Different breeding goals